Efury1/Efury1/README.md

-    <p align="center">Hello!
+<p align="center"> Hello!
 My name is Eliza, and I am a passionate frontend programmer with a strong focus on accessibility.
-I believe that technology should be inclusive and strive to create user-friendly experiences that are accessible to everyone. </p>
+I believe that technology should be inclusive and strive to create user-friendly experiences that are accessible to everyone.

-   <p align="center">In addition to my programming skills, I have a minor in Industrial Design, which has equipped me with a keen eye for aesthetics and a deep understanding of user-centered design principles.
+In addition to my programming skills, I have a minor in Industrial Design, which has equipped me with a keen eye for aesthetics and a deep understanding of user-centered design principles.
 I enjoy combining my technical expertise with my design background to create visually appealing and intuitive interfaces that enhance the user experience.

 Furthermore, I have also pursued my interest in fashion and technology by completing an Advanced Diploma in Fashion and Technology.
 This unique blend of skills allows me to bring a fresh perspective to my work, incorporating innovative and creative elements into my designs.